Silviameteoro/GCAM-LAC_Modeling/Model Inputs/configuration_files/README.md

 6 - config-FullTech_hydro.xml: For simulations of the FullTech: Hydropower scenario.

-Each configuration file calls all other model input files needed for each scenario simulation. (**** Note that it is not necessary to download these configuration files.
+Each configuration file calls all other model input files needed for each scenario simulation.
+For example, the NoCCS & NoNewNuc scenarios require the fixed_nuclear_shwt_LAC_Uru.xml and the  (**** Note that it is not necessary to download these configuration files.
 When the source code is downloaded, these files are downloaded with the code. ****)